 The Barbican with the London Symphony Orchestra as part of ‘Symphonic Gospel Spirit’, a celebration of gospel music led by Dr Andre Thomas in 2020.

-We were awarded first place in our class at the Milton Keynes Festival of the Arts in March 2020.
+We were awarded first place in our class at the Milton Keynes Festival of the Arts in March 2020 and 2022.

 When Covid-19 changed our lives in 2020, MKCC were one of the first choirs to hold our weekly rehearsals using Zoom and we were featured on ITV’s ‘Good Morning Britain’.